Is Omnipod® Right for Me?

 Omnipod 5 Automated Insulin Delivery System

-Now compatible with the Dexcom G7 sensor, as well as the Dexcom G6 sensor and Freestyle Libre 2 Plus sensor (launch timings might differ between sensors compatibility)!* Omnipod 5 automatically adjusts insulin every five minutes, helping you to stay in range throughout the day and night1,2.
+Now compatible with the Dexcom G7 Sensor, as well as the Dexcom G6 Sensor and Freestyle Libre 2 Plus Sensor (launch timings might differ between Sensor’s compatibility)!* Omnipod 5 automatically adjusts insulin every five minutes, helping you to stay in range throughout the day and night1,2.

 Omnipod DASH® Insulin Management System